h8liu-archives/d8/README.md

 under the root of this repository will perform a `go install` with `GOPATH` set to the current working directory.

-**Documentation**

-Not really started yet.
+**Any documentation?**

+Do not really have one now, since I don't see it will become popular in near future.
 If you need one, please tell me and I might consider prioritize that.
 Anyway, you can always use `make doc` to browse the package APIs.

 **Does it support IPv6?**